Patients – Office Hours and Appointments

 A female sonographer is available by request for sensitive tests.
 Please note that a request for a female sonographer may lead to a longer wait time due to prior booked appointments.
 If you wish to have an appointment with a specific sonographer please let reception know as soon as possible.

-For CT scanning please check with receptionist for arrival time to complete paperwork, for Nuclear Medicine please arrive 30 minutes before appointment time to complete paperwork, for General x-ray and ultrasounds please arrive 15 minutes before appointment time to complete paperwork.
+For CT scanning please check with receptionist for arrival time to complete paperwork, for General x-ray and ultrasounds please arrive 15 minutes before appointment time to complete paperwork.

 As a general rule our appointments run to time, however our clinicians may run late due to emergencies and patients will be informed of this.
 We do allow for “walk in” appointments for general x-ray and for urgent cases.
 If you cannot attend please advise our practice as soon as possible.
 Please bring relevant previous films for comparison.